GSA/search.digitalgov.gov/_posts/2017-03-01-customers.md

 tags: about-us customer-federal customer-state
 ---

 We have a [proven track record](/tagged/quote) of delivering fast, relevant search results.
-Nearly 175 Federal government agencies currently use DigitalGov Search to power their search box and improve their visitors' search experience.
-We are no longer able to take new State or Local agency customers, and will be discontinuing current service to State and Local agency websites as of February 28, 2017.
+Nearly 175 Federal and District of Columbia government agencies currently use DigitalGov Search to power their search box and improve their visitors' search experience.

 <table align="center" width="100%">
 <tr>